Inspiration from 9,000 Miles Away

 The moment began with a single voice, from a singer I had never met, singing in the mother tongue I left behind fifty years ago.
 His name is German Ku, known in Portuguese as Germano Guilherme.

 I first heard him at 5 a.m. one winter morning, when half the world was still asleep.
 Outside, darkness lingered.
-It would be hours before the sun stretched its slumbered arms.
-Inside, I drifted across TV channels, half‑awake.
+It would be hours before the sun stretched its waking arms.
+Inside, I drifted across TV channels, half awake.
 Somehow, his voice slipped into the silence, shifting the stillness around me.

 That morning marked the beginning of this book.

-As those reflections took shape, food became their language, the meaning rising like steam from a simmering pot.
+As those early reflections took shape, food became their language, meaning rising like steam from a simmering pot.

 Long before the silence, I wrote.
 And before the words returned, I cooked.
 For decades, food was my quiet language of care, a way to hold memory and heritage.
-So when the spark arrived, it felt natural to let food become the voice of this story.
+So when the spark arrived, it felt natural to let food become its voice.

 From there, the kitchen and the page began to converse.